 (b) The methods and approaches stated in the proposal were developed by this offeror;

-(c) Any contact with Department of Health and Human Services (HHS) personnel has been within the limits of appropriate advance guidance set forth in FAR 15.604; and
+(c) Any contact with HHS personnel has been within the limits of appropriate advance guidance set forth in FAR 15.604; and,

 (d) No prior commitments were received from HHS personnel regarding acceptance of this proposal.

-(This certification shall be signed by a responsible management official of the proposing organization or by a person authorized to contractually obligate the organization.)
+(This warranty shall be signed by a responsible management official of the proposing organization who is a person authorized to contractually obligate the organization.)

 315.606 Agency procedures.